syncfusion-content/js-api-docs/api/js/ejReportViewer.md

 ### exportItemClick
 {:#events:exportItemClick}

-Fires when the Export items is clicked.If you want to perform any operation when a Export items clicked, you can make use of the exportItemClick event.
+Fires when the export items are clicked.
+To perform any operation when export items are clicked, use the exportItemClick event.

 <table class="params">
 <thead>